rcrews/docs-website/runtime/master/howto-data-access.md

   - title: Administering Hue
     url: administering-hue/index.html
     description: >-
-      Describes how to configure Hue, customize its web UI, and to enable integration with Apache Atlas.
+      Describes how to configure Hue, customize its web UI, enable integration with Apache Atlas, and manage the Hue service with Cloudera Manager.

+  - title: Securing Hue
+    url: securing-hue/index.html
+    description: >-
+      Describes how to set Hue user and application permissions, configure ssl connections, LDAP authentication, and integration with Apache Ranger and Knox.
 ---
 Cloudera Data Platform Runtime includes Apache Hive 3 and Apache Impala for storing and accessing data in the Hive metastore database.
 Hive 3 addresses enterprise data warehouse demands for transactional data in